Huai'an Modern Tram

-Huai'an Modern Tram is a tram line operating in the city of Huai'an, running between Huai’an Gymnasium and South Gate stops.
+Huai'an Modern Tram is a tram line operating in the city of Huai'an, China, running between Huai’an Gymnasium and South Gate stops.
 It is an at-grade and catenary-free tram system.
 It began operations on 28 December 2015.

 The tram route is 20.07 km long and consists of 23 stops, which connects the city center with the southeastern part of city.
 26 CRRC Zhuzhou trams serve the route; each car consists of four sections and is able to accommodate 360 passengers.